It’s about to get real in 3-2-1-GO!

 4. Stuff happens – as a member of this amazing community we’re taught to expect the unexpected.
 We expect a fantastic, smooth event but in case anything unexpected happens – hey, we roll with it!

 We advise all our Hosts to make SURE their judging is impartial (no box favoritism) and that they educate their judges about how to score, proper form and when to call NO REP. Even so?
-It’s impossible, with 150+ Hosts and over 11,000 Athletes for mistakes not to occur.
+It’s impossible, with 188 Hosts and 9000 Athletes for mistakes not to occur.
 Heck, mistakes occur at the big-league Games with professional judges.
 Unless something is incredibly heinous or infuriatingly absurd please see the four guidelines above.